 - Pulmonary function tests

-- An exercise text
+- An exercise test

 - Reduce inflammation

-- Inhibit immune response
+- Slow or decrease the immune response

-- Slow the progression of the fibrosis
+- Slow the progress of scarring

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 Edits to original content made by Denver Health.

 Copyright © EBSCO Information Services